tinaf2/AI-Coding-Agent/README.md

 This is a GitHub App that reviews pull requests and submits reviews with AI.

+** Python parser code can be found in the src/context/language folder.

 ## Setup

 1. Download NGROK [here](https://download.ngrok.com/).
 This will be used to create a secure tunnel to your local server.